mit-crpg/OpenMOC/docs/source/methods/eigenvalue_calculations.rst

 ..
 [Giudicelli-2019] Giudicelli G., Forget B. and Smith K., Adding a third level of parallelism to OpenMOC, an open-source deterministic neutron transport solver, M&C 2019

 ..
-[Yamamoto] Yamamoto A., Kitamura Y. and Yamane Y., Computational efficiencies of approximated exponential functions for transport calculations of the characteristics method, Annals of Nuclear Energy, vol. 30, 2004
+[Yamamoto-2004] Yamamoto A., Kitamura Y. and Yamane Y., Computational efficiencies of approximated exponential functions for transport calculations of the characteristics method, Annals of Nuclear Energy, vol. 30, 2004